thecentraldogma/thecentraldogma.github.io/_posts/2024-04-01-mechanisms-diseases.md

 20. Nutritional Deficiencies (e.g., iron deficiency anemia): Result from insufficient intake or absorption of nutrients, leading to various bodily dysfunctions.

+The understanding of molecular biology has significantly advanced the development of targeted therapies, particularly in treating diseases where the pathological mechanisms are well understood at a biomolecular level.
+Below, I'll list 20 diseases where the molecular biology is well understood and there are drugs targeting these molecular pathways, either as small molecules or as protein therapies.
+Each explanation will highlight the molecular targets and therapeutic approaches.

+- Cystic Fibrosis: The disease is caused by mutations in the CFTR gene affecting chloride transport.
+Drugs like Ivacaftor enhance the function of the CFTR protein by increasing the probability that the channel remains open.

+- Hepatitis C: Caused by the hepatitis C virus, the disease has been effectively treated with direct-acting antivirals like Sofosbuvir, which inhibits the viral RNA polymerase, preventing viral replication.

+- Type 1 Diabetes: The autoimmune destruction of insulin-producing beta cells in the pancreas is the primary cause.
+Treatments include insulin therapy, where synthetic insulin replaces the insulin that the body cannot produce.

+- Type 2 Diabetes: Characterized by insulin resistance and eventual pancreatic beta-cell failure.
+Drugs like Metformin reduce glucose production in the liver and improve insulin sensitivity.

+- Breast Cancer: Often driven by hormone receptors or HER2 receptor overexpression.
+Drugs like Tamoxifen (targets estrogen receptors) and Trastuzumab (targets HER2 receptors) are used based on the molecular profile of the tumor.

+- Chronic Myeloid Leukemia (CML): Characterized by the BCR-ABL fusion protein with constitutive kinase activity.
+Imatinib, a tyrosine kinase inhibitor, effectively targets this protein.

+- HIV/AIDS: The disease progression is driven by the HIV virus, which integrates into the host genome.
+Antiretroviral therapies like Zidovudine inhibit the reverse transcriptase enzyme of HIV.

+- Asthma: Biological understanding points towards an inflammatory component, particularly IgE.
+Omalizumab, an anti-IgE antibody, helps reduce allergic responses and asthma symptoms.

+- Rheumatoid Arthritis: Autoimmune disease attacking the joints.
+Drugs like Methotrexate (inhibits metabolism) and TNF inhibitors (e.g., Infliximab) target specific immune pathways involved in inflammation.

+- Multiple Sclerosis: An autoimmune disorder affecting the CNS.
+Natalizumab blocks adhesion molecules on the surfaces of immune cells, preventing them from crossing the blood-brain barrier.

+- Psoriasis: Characterized by hyperproliferation of keratinocytes and inflammation.
+Biologics like Ustekinumab block specific cytokines (IL-12 and IL-23) involved in the inflammatory pathway.

+- Alzheimer’s Disease: Amyloid plaques and tau tangles are key pathological features.
+Drugs like Aducanumab target amyloid-beta plaques, aiming to reduce their buildup.

+- Parkinson’s Disease: Loss of dopamine-producing cells in the brain.
+Levodopa increases dopamine levels, improving motor symptoms of the disease.

+- Lung Cancer: Non-small cell lung cancer often involves mutations in the EGFR gene.
+EGFR inhibitors like Gefitinib specifically target these mutations.

+- Melanoma: Mutations in BRAF gene (V600E) in many cases.
+Vemurafenib targets this specific mutation, inhibiting the mutant BRAF protein and stopping cancer cell growth.

+- Tuberculosis: Caused by Mycobacterium tuberculosis, with a complex pathogenesis.
+Rifampicin inhibits DNA-dependent RNA polymerase in the bacterium.

+- Hypercholesterolemia: Typically involves mutations affecting LDL receptor function.
+Statins (e.g., Atorvastatin) inhibit HMG-CoA reductase, a key enzyme in cholesterol synthesis.

+- Osteoporosis: Decreased bone density and strength, often linked to hormonal changes.
+Bisphosphonates like Alendronate inhibit osteoclast-mediated bone resorption.

+- Leukemia (Acute Lymphoblastic Leukemia): Characterized by the overproduction of immature lymphocytes.
+L-asparaginase targets these cancer cells by depleting asparagine, which they need to survive.

+- Hemophilia: Caused by deficiencies in clotting factors.
+Recombinant clotting factors (e.g., Factor VIII for Hemophilia A) are administered to restore normal clotting mechanisms.